Arya-Programmer/IT-PM/README.md

 # IT-PM Login Application

 ## Overview
 This repository contains a simple login experience composed of a React front end (`login/`) and a lightweight Express backend (`login-backend/`).
-The frontend now sends credentials to the backend's `/login` endpoint, which validates them against an in-memory user list.
+The frontend sends credentials to the backend's `/login` endpoint, which proxies them to Supabase Auth and returns the associated role from your Supabase profile table.
 You can override the backend URL via an environment variable when needed.

 ## Prerequisites
 - Node.js 18 or later (earlier versions may work, but the project is built with modern tooling).